viveksg/jos/reports/extended_paging.md

 #### Page Size Extension:
 <pre>
-Starting from Pentium processors, intel allowed to have page size to be 4 MB
+Starting from Pentium processors, Intel allowed to have page size to be 4 MB
 in addition to choice of default 4KB pages.
 To enable page size extension
 4th bit of CR4 register is to be set.
 4 MB pages are not linked to a page table,
 4MB pages are directly linked via page directory entry.